slightlyoff/history_api/app_history.md

 - A fragment navigation, which will act as `appHistory.pushNewEntry({ url: urlWithFragment, state: appHistory.currentEntry.state })`, i.e. it will copy over the state.

 - A full-page navigation to a different document.
 This could be an existing document in the browser's back/forward cache, or a new document.
 In the latter case, this will generate a new entry on the new page's `window.appHistory` object, somewhat similar to `appHistory.pushNewEntry({ url: navigatedToURL, state: null })`.
 Note that if the navigation is cross-origin, then we'll end up in a separate app history list for that other origin.

+Finally, note that these APIs also have a callback-based variant for dealing with queued navigations.
+We discuss those [below](#queued-up-single-page-navigations), since examples involving them are easier to write after we have shown the basics of [navigation interception](#navigation-monitoring-and-interception).

 ### Inspection of the app history list